 When necessary, a participant may be permanently discontinued from study intervention.
-If so, the participant will remain in the study and follow procedures for remaining study visits, as shown in the SoA.
+If so, the participant will remain in the study to complete procedures for an ED visit and post-treatment follow-up, if applicable, as shown in the SoA.

 A participant should be permanently discontinued from study intervention if